 Automation is incredibly useful.
 The more you have to do by hand, the more work you have to do per site, and achieving scale becomes more difficult.

-Conversely, handing repetitive, or complicated, tasks over to your robot servants will relieve you of much day to day burden and let you focus upon solving new client problems and delivering value to them.
+Conversely, handing repetitive, or complicated, tasks over to your robot helpers will relieve you of much day to day burden and let you focus upon solving new client problems and delivering value to them.

 Nowhere is this more important than when it comes to deployments.
 The key to successful deployments is reliable repeatability.
 Thus, automating all steps in a deployment are essential.